kiwisincebirth/TRS-80-MODEL-1-K/README.md

 ### CPU

-A double speed (3.56 Mhz) clock speedup mod has been applied.
+A 2/3 clock speedup (3.5Mhz 5.3Mhz) mod has been applied.
 A jumper (J18) allows the clock to be slowed to normal.
 This could be by external switch, or any future circuit potentially under software control.
 See U1, U2 in schematic.
 Note: If the cassette motor is turned on the speed will automatically be slowed.

-A pin Header (J19) next to CPU exposes /RD, /WR, and /M1, the essentuil signals used for Sigrok Z80 protocol decoding, that are not exposed on the main expansion interface.
+A pin Header (J19) next to CPU exposes /RD, /WR, and /M1, the essential signals used for Sigrok Z80 protocol decoding, that are not exposed on the main expansion interface.
 Other signals such as address and data lines can be obtained from expansion IO header (J20)

 The Reset Switch can now be changed (JP16) from a soft NMI Reset to a hard CPU Reset.
-Also an onboard hard reset is provided via pushbutton (SW11)
+Also, an onboard hard reset is provided via pushbutton (SW11)

 The use of a modern CMOS Z-80 CPU is preferable